Next Event! Struggle Mallorca & Mallorca Gravel

 Greets Moss

-Also know to the locals as Redmire, Greets Moss runs adjacent to Grinton Moor climb.
+Also know to the locals as Redmire, Greets Moss runs adjacent to the well-known Grinton Moor climb.

-It’s the tougher of the two routes back to Dales Bike Centre (obviously, it is a Struggle after all).
+It’s the tougher of the two roads up and over the dale, back to Dales Bike Centre (obviously, it is a Struggle after all).
 At 7% average for 4.5km, this stabby climb is enough to finish you off.

 Leave a comment